-- The Washington State University Elson S. Floyd College of Medicine has made significant improvements to the planetary health pre-clerkship curriculum in the past year.
-This includes an introductory lecture, six specific topic modules, and a health systems lecture, though some have not yet been delivered.
-Planetary health topics are not yet integrated into the required elements of the curriculum. - Recommendations: There should be a purposeful integration of planetary health into required core curriculum instead of optional lectures.
-Next steps could include adding planetary health learning objectives to established threads and case-based-learning, or inclusion of planetary health history taking.
+- The Washington State University Elson S. Floyd College of Medicine has implemented a new pre-clerkship Planetary Health Curriculum in the past two years.
+This includes an introductory lecture, six specific topic modules, and a health systems lecture.
+Two of the modules and the health systems lecture were delivered for the first time this year, and a live lecture has been added to accompany one module. - Recommendations: There should be a purposeful integration of planetary health into required core curriculum.
+Next steps could include adding planetary health learning objectives to established threads and Case Based Learning (CBL), or inclusion of environmental history taking in the Art and Practice of Medicine (APM).
 Planetary health integration into the clerkship years should also be considered.